The best places to visit in May

 Sydney's iconic festival of light shines brightly on the city's landmarks in May.

 Vivid Sydney is an institution that needs no introduction.
-This year, the arts festival runs from 26 May to 17 June 2017 and is expected to be bigger and better than ever.
-On top of the usual landmarks, Kings Cross and the new Sydney precinct Barangaroo will be hosting displays.
+Every year (outside of 2020) the arts festival runs from end-May to mid-June and just gets bigger and better.
+On top of the usual landmarks, Kings Cross and the new Sydney precinct Barangaroo hosts displays.

 - Best for: Sightseeing, city breaks.